Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Statistical-computational critical values for higher-order tensors

-The statistical limit means the minimal SNR required for solving dTBMs with \emph{unlimited computational cost.} Our following result shows the minimax lower bound of SNR for exact recovery in dTBM.
+The statistical critical value means the SNR required for solving dTBMs with \emph{unlimited computational cost.} Our following result shows the minimax lower bound for exact recovery and the matching upper bound for maximum likelihood estimator (MLE).
+We consider the Gaussian MLE, denoted as $(\hat z_{\text{MLE}},\hat \tS_{\text{MLE}}, \hat \mtheta_{\text{MLE}})$, over the estimation space $\tP$, where